 - In the dashboard in Apptus eSales Apps, you'll see what proportion of total Conversions, Revenue and Profit comes from Recommendations.

-I hope this blog has helped to clarify the landscape of recommendations choices.
+I hope this blog has helped to clarify the choices for of recommendations.

 Do drop me a line if you have questions or comments!
 I’d be happy to hear your suggestions on which topics you’d like me to cover in future.